exfinen/minskk/README.md

 ```

 ## Configuration
-1. `minskk_statusline` is exposed to get the current state the plugin is in. e.g. the following adds the minskk state to the status line.
+1. `minskk_statusline` is exposed to provide the current state of the plugin. e.g. the following adds the minskk state to the status line.

    ```vim
    set statusline+=%{v:lua.minskk_statusline()}